aws-samples/multi-robot-fleet-sample-application/README.md

 **Known issues**

-Currently this package does not perform time synchronization, and simulation update lockstep between gazebo instances.
+This package does not perform time synchronization, and simulation update lockstep between gazebo instances.
+Best results have been seen with homogeneous software stacks running on the gazebo instances.

 ## Security